SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

     "In the following CATCH block, the predefined exception class cx_sy_arithmetic_error "is specified. cx_sy_zerodivide is derived from cx_sy_arithmetic_error.
     "Hence, cx_sy_arithmetic_error can be specified and handle the exception, too.
-    "Basically, using the exception root class cx_root would be possible, too, however, "that would not be ideal(see the notes further down).
+    "Basically, using the exception root class cx_root would be also possible.
+However, "choosing an appropriate exception class is recommended.
+See further down.

     CATCH cx_sy_arithmetic_error.
       ...
 "CATCH block